Emily Oster, PhD

 Q&A on empty breasts

-I’m a new mom who is nursing and also pumping to build a stash and give a couple of bottles a day.
+I’m a new mom who is nursing, while also pumping to build a stash and give a couple of bottles a day.
 I keep reading that babies are more efficient at the breast than the pump is.
 But I’m not sure where this statement comes from.
-And if it’s true, I have follow-up questions: How much more efficient?
-And can I use this information to guess how much my baby is getting while nursing?
+If it’s true, I have follow-up questions: How much more efficient?
+Can I use this information to guess how much my baby is getting while nursing?
 For example, if I know that I get X ounces in 20 minutes of pumping, can I estimate that baby gets X ounces in 15 minutes?

 —Kate